filipelsimoes/organization_frontend/README.md

 Frontend project done with React

-After cloning the project, dont forget to npm install to install the dependecieas.
+After cloning the project, dont forget to npm install to install the dependecies.
 To start the project, npm start.

 In the project you can find a SPA (single page application), using 4 endpoints (Provided in the backend project).